LearningByExample/activemq-testcontainers/README.md

 ## Info

-This is an small example of using [TestContainers](https://www.testcontainers.org/) for testing an application that use [Spring JMS](https://docs.spring.io/spring/docs/current/spring-framework-reference/integration.html#remoting-jms) on [ActiveMQ](https://activemq.apache.org/).
+This is an small example of using [TestContainers](https://www.testcontainers.org/) for testing an application that uses [Spring JMS](https://docs.spring.io/spring/docs/current/spring-framework-reference/integration.html#remoting-jms) on [ActiveMQ](https://activemq.apache.org/).

+For more details look at the provided [tests](src/test/java/org/learning/by/example/activemq/testcontainers/application/ActiveMQTestContainersTest.java).